jebreimo/Argen/README.md

     ${<dimensions>| Delimiter: , | DelimiterCount: 2..5 | Type: int}$

 ### Flags

+    Flags: NAME ...

 Explicitly set the flags for an option.
 The automatic detection of options and arguments require that options consist of at least two characters and start with a dash `-` or a slash `/`.
 To create other options - for instance a single-character option - it's necessary to use this property.
 If there are multiple flags for the same option the flags must separated by whitespace.
 It's not possible specify the option argument with the Flags property, to do so the `Argument` option must also be used.

 ### Include

+    Include: FILE

+    Adds an include directive to the generated header file.
 Used in combination with the ValueType property to make the generated include file include the header file that defines the type.
 The property value must be enclosed in quotes or lesser-than-greater-than-pairs.

 #### Examples
     ${--population=N | ValueType: int64_t | Include: <cstdint> }$